Frank Rich: Awards

 Rich's journalistic honors include the George Polk Award for commentary in 2005 and, in 2011, the Goldsmith Career Award for Excellence in Journalism from Harvard University (also his alma mater).
 In 2011, Rich was awarded an honorary doctorate from The New School.
 In 2016, he received the Mirror Award for Best Commentary from the Newhouse School at Syracuse University.
 He was inducted into the Theater Hall of Fame in 2015.

 Rich was twice a Pulitzer Prize finalist, in 1987 and 2005.
 In 2010, he was awarded the Lifetime Achievement Award from the Silurians Press Club.

 Rich received Emmy Awards in 2015, 2016, and 2017 for Veep, which was named Outstanding Comedy Series, and in 2020 for Succession, which was named Outstanding Drama Series.
 He also received a Golden Globe in 2020 for Succession, which won the Best Drama Series prize.
 He has won three Peabody Awards: for Succession in 2020, for Veep in 2017, and, in 2013, for Six by Sondheim, which was also honored with the ASCAP Deems Taylor Television Broadcast Award.

 Criticism

-In 2011, The New Republic included him along with Rachel Maddow and Ayn Rand as one of the "Most Over-Rated Thinkers" of the year, calling him "an utterly conventional pundit of the old salon liberal variety".
+In 2011, The New Republic included him along with Rachel Maddow, Newt Gingrich, Paul Ryan, etc. in an editorial roundup of the "Most Over-Rated Thinkers" of the year, calling him "an utterly conventional pundit of the old salon liberal variety".

 Personal life

 Rich lives in Manhattan with his wife, Alex Witchel, an author and journalist; they married in 1991.
-He has two sons from his previous marriage to Gail Winston, Simon Rich, a novelist and short story writer who created the television series Man Seeking Woman and was a writer for Saturday Night Live, and Nathaniel Rich, who is a novelist, journalist, and essayist.
+He has two sons from his previous marriage to Gail Winston: Simon Rich, a novelist and short story writer who created the television series Man Seeking Woman and was a writer for Saturday Night Live, and Nathaniel Rich, who is a novelist, journalist, and essayist.